HannaKoo/DiHuDi2024/README.md

 ## The second annual Diversity in Human Diversity minisymposium 2024

+## All sessions in Cal2 lecture hall in Calonia, University of Turku campus

 ### Timetable:
 7th on November, University of Turku campus and
 Zoom details and information about lecture halls will be sent to participants after registration